Homeowners Insurance

 Common covered perils

-Most homeowners insurance policies protect against damage caused by:
+Most homeowners policies protect against damage caused by:

 Fire or lightning